Saniany3000/aws-mwaa-local-runner/README.md

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.
-It will be used to run a kernel migration project DAG.
+It will be used to run a kernel migration project DAG taken from here: [German credit risk kernel](https://www.kaggle.com/kabure/predicting-credit-risk-model-pipeline/notebook).

 ## About the CLI